muhammadzainrafique/workshop/README.md

 ### 2. Install Dependencies

-In the root directory of the project, run the following command:
+In the root directory of the project, run the following command in terminal :

 ```bash
 npm install